-Lotto Powerball $34 million: Are you our latest big winner?
-Here are the numbers
+Lotto Powerball $34 million: Massive draw not struck

-Are you $34 million richer?
-You could be if your Lotto numbers on your ticket line up alongside those drawn tonight.
+According to Lotto's website, there were no division one winners.
+There were three division two winners, each getting $29,923.

-It'll likely be some time before you're able to officially check your ticket online given the huge amount of traffic headed to the Lotto NZ site.
+It could be some time before you're able to officially check your ticket online given the huge amount of traffic headed to the Lotto NZ site.
 The traffic has caused the website to crash during previous mammoth Powerball draws.

 At 3.30pm, Lotto NZ said it was well on track to sell 1.2 million tickets the draw, 37 per cent of those being through MyLotto.

-The odds are slightly stacked against you to win Powerball at one in 38 million.
+The odds were slightly stacked against you to win Powerball at one in 38 million.

-If the draw tonight was won by a single Lotto player, it would be the second-largest ever in Powerball's 19-year history.

-In 2016, the biggest Lotto NZ win was claimed by a young couple from the Hibiscus Coast pocketed an incredible $44.1m.
+The biggest Lotto NZ win was claimed in 2016 by a young couple from the Hibiscus Coast pocketed an incredible $44.1m.

 Earlier this year, the Powerball jackpot reached a mammoth $50m which was won by two separate players who took home $25.1m each.